 Before the crisis there were already speculations into the plane/train concept — but in reverse, with trains that turned into planes — projected 50 years into the future.
 Now we have a ‘sci-fi present’ during the crisis, why can’t we think the impossible, with ideas similar to ‘planes on wheels’ radically refreshing our thinking on everything, from work habits, clean air, better living and rethinking mobility?

-Day 16 — Indiana Rivers: Into the Frozen
+Day 16 — Indigo Moon: Into the Frozen

 “I wrote this poem for a nature poetry competition called Ice Songs Poetry, which follows a cold, frozen theme.
 I wrote about the journey of the Arctic fox and how they hunt.
 I wanted to reimagine the risk the Arctix fox takes to hunt for prey and highlight its vulnerability.
 It was also important to capture the dangerous environment the Arctic fox lives in.